onap/vnfrqts-requirements/docs/Chapter8/VES_Registraion_3_2.rst

 ++++++++++++++

-After all events have been defined, the YAML file may conclude with a final YAML document delimited by ‘- - -‘ and ‘…’, which defines rules based on the named ‘conditions’ asserted in action qualifiers in the preceding event definitions.
+After all events have been defined, the YAML file may conclude with a final YAML document delimited by '- - -' and '…', which defines rules based on the named 'conditions' asserted in action qualifiers in the preceding event definitions.
 For example:

 .. code-block:: yaml

     ---

-    # Event Registration for eventName ‘name1’
+    # Event Registration for eventName 'name1'

     event: {
       presence: required,